 \section{Experiments}

-The experimental workflow begins with the construction of \emph{synthetic} image datasets whose pixel-level ground-truth attribution maps are known by design, giving us full control over class-conditional distributions\footnote{Code is available at \href{https://github.com/gjoelbye/PatternLocal}{https://github.com/gjoelbye/PatternLocal}}.
-Each candidate classifier is trained on a standard train/validation split and its performance is subsequently assessed on an unseen test set.
+The experimental workflow begins with the construction of \emph{synthetic} image datasets whose pixel-level ground-truth attribution maps are known by design, giving us complete control over class-conditional distributions.\footnote{Code is available at \href{https://github.com/gjoelbye/PatternLocal}{https://github.com/gjoelbye/PatternLocal}.} We train each candidate classifier on a standard train/validation split and assess its performance on an unseen test set.
 For every test image, the selected XAI method produces a normalized importance map in the range \([-1,1]\).
 These maps are then quantitatively compared with the ground-truth attributions using the evaluation metrics introduced below.
 All XAI hyperparameters are tuned on the validation split before the final assessment to ensure a fair comparison.